k2view-academy/K2View-Academy/articles/99_Broadway/01_broadway_overview.md

 ![image](/articles/99_Broadway/images/Broadway_actors.png)

-In the example above, Fetch queries data and transfers it as input to the Actors in the next Stages.
-Based on the data, either the Transform Consumer Stage or the Transform Business Stage is executed.
-In turn, these Stages execute the Actors that build data for the DbLoad Actor in the last Stage.
+In the example above, **Fetch** Stage queries data and transfers it as input to the Actors in the next Stages.
+Based on the data, either the **Transform Consumer** Stage or the **Transform Business** Stage is executed.
+In turn, these Stages execute the Actors that build data for the **DbLoad** Actor in the last Stage.

 Note that an entire Broadway flow can be exported and encapsulated into an Actor and then be reused between flows.
 This is powerful tool for reusing logic and working with highly-complex flows.